 Litigation Lawyers in Shawnee

-Conduct that can give rise to punitive damages in Shawnee, Kansas
+Conduct that can give rise to punitive damages in Shawnee, Oklahoma

-In Shawnee, Kansas, punitive damage awards are normally (but not always) capped at 10 times the amount awarded in compensatory damages.
+In Shawnee, Oklahoma, punitive damage awards are usually (but not always) capped at 10 times the amount awarded in compensatory damages.
 Remember, however, that this is just a basic rule of thumb, and is not completely rigid.
-In Kansas, appeals courts have a good deal of discretion in deciding if a punitive damage award is valid or invalid.
+In Oklahoma, appeals courts have a good deal of discretion in deciding if a punitive damage award is valid or invalid.
 Much larger awards have been upheld, and smaller awards have been overturned.
 The validity of a specific punitive damage award will depend heavily on the facts of each case.